jiawang0713/BSM-net/README.md

 # BSM-net
-Code for the project: *Variable Selection for High-dimensional Nodal Attributes in Social Networks with Degree Heterogeneity*.
+Codes for the project: *Variable Selection for High-dimensional Nodal Attributes in Social Networks with Degree Heterogeneity*.
 Please see the folder structure below.

 ---------------------------------------------------------------------------------------